Bern Watts EPS Helmet Review

 The Bern Watts EPS is available in a wide array of sizes, from XS to XXXL.
 Here is a size guide to help you get the right fit for winter or summer use.
 The helmet now features Crank Fit, a micro adjustment system to get a more custom fit.
 Turn it to the right at the helmet tightens starting at the rear.
 Turn to the left to loosen.
 This feature is an upgrade from the velcro closure system featured in the Watts EPS w/Knit.
 A removable goggle strap rounds out the list of features.

 The helmet is available in a variety of color combos and matte vs shiny finishes.
-For a complete list, please visit Bernunlimited.com.
-At the low price of $99 for the helmet with winter liner, this is a bargain as this helmet can be used in all seasons.
-For summer, add the Summer Comfort Liner for a mere $15.
-And if you have to ski or ride with tunes, simply purchase the Bern Watts EPS for $59.99 and add in the EPS Audio Knit for $49.99 or go big with the Watts EPS w/ OT Wireless Audio for $199.99.
+It is priced as a bargain as this helmet can be used in all seasons.
+For summer, add the Summer Comfort Liner.
+And if you have to ski or ride with tunes, simply purchase the Bern Watts EPS and add in the EPS Audio Knit or go big with the Watts EPS w/ OT Wireless Audio.
 The numerous options and versatility of the Bern Watts EPS should make the helmet a contender for all of your seasons’ adventures.
 For more info or to purchase, visit www.backcountry.com or www.amazon.com/bern.